-Given the upsides, it shouldn't come as a surprise that utilities are surging resources to build out new AMI infrastructure.
+Given the upsides, many utilities are surging resources to build out new AMI infrastructure.
 Across Europe and North America, the total number of AMI water-meter endpoints is expected to double by 2027 as utilities push forward with plans to upgrade their metering technology.

-But there's a catch: few utilities connect anywhere close to 100% of their new AMI meters to their central data systems.
+But there's a catch: despite making costly AMI investments, few utilities are connecting anywhere close to 100% of their new meters to their central data systems.

 Challenges building out the expensive, radio-based infrastructure needed to upload data from AMI meters means that at least 5% of properties typically can't be connected in a cost-effective way.
-Those "missing meters" need to be read manually, driving up operating costs for utilities, and frustrating customers who've been promised access to detailed, up-to-date water data.
+Those "missing meters" need to be read manually, fuether increasing operating costs for utilities, and frustrating customers who've been promised access to detailed, up-to-date water data.

-Metron solves that problem with a plug-and-play cellular water-metering solution that dovetails seamlessly into any AMI network-working alongside existing smart meters, back-end software, and customer-facing apps to deliver 100% connectivity at little cost, and with no need for any additional network infrastructure.
+Metron solves that problem with plug-and-play cellular water-metering solutions that dovetail seamlessly into any AMI network-working alongside existing smart meters, back-end software, and customer-facing apps to deliver 100% connectivity at little cost, and with no need for any additional network infrastructure.